-Please submit your grant application and supporting documentation through the SPRA Online Grant Platform prior to the end of day on February 14, 2024.
+Please submit your grant application and supporting documentation through the SPRA Online Grant Platform prior to the end of day on November 13, 2024 or May 28, 2025.

 Click here to access the SPRA Online Grant Platform.

 Note: New users to the Online Grant Platform will need to create a username and password to access any of the SPRA Member's Initiative Grants.
 Existing or previous users can simply enter their username and password to access the site.
 If log-in information has been lost, or if further information or clarification is needed for this grant, please contact SPRA.